Mohamed-js/Capstone-Project-1/README.md

 Thanks to both parties involved in the development of this project.

-Design author credits: PatashuleKE | Behance designer.
+Design author credits:  Mathew Njuguna | PatashuleKE | Behance designer.

 ## 📝 License